Songfacts®: You can leave comments about the song at the bottom of the page.

-George Harrison played a Moog synthesizer, but there is a much more unusual instrument on this song as well: an anvil.
+McCartney played a Moog synthesizer, but there is a much more unusual instrument on this song as well: an anvil.
 It's a blacksmith's tool that showed up in a lot of those wonderfully violent Looney Tunes cartoons when a heavy object was needed for comic effect.
 Ringo is the one who banged on the anvil, which was rented from a company that supplied stage props.

 The Beatles performed this in their movie Let It Be.

 The cover of the album fueled rumors that Paul McCartney was dead.
 The cover shows all four Beatles walking in a crosswalk of Abbey Road.
 John is leading, followed by Ringo, Paul, and finally George.
 According to the rumor, what they were wearing signified a funeral procession.
 John was dressed in white as if he was God, Ringo was dressed in a black suit as if he was a Preacher, and George was wearing grungy clothing, as if he was the grave digger.
 Paul was dressed in a dark-gray suit, was carrying a cigarette, and has his eyes closed.
 Also, he is the only one walking barefoot. (thanks, Patrick - Conyers, GA)

 This originally opened with a brief instrumental intro that was edited out.
 It used the same chords as the ending of the song. (thanks, Barry Kesten - Bellmore, United States)

 McCartney's handwritten lyrics for this song were sold at auction for $192,000. (thanks, Bertrand - Paris, France)

 Songs About Movies